Khao Sok National Park Dos and Don’ts

 Every hotel and tout in town, and even signs in the park, will tell you it’s mandatory to hire a guide.

 They just say so to support guides and take a cut for themselves.
-And, in further support of the tour guide mafia, the rangers at the visitors centre are unhelpful, unfriendly, and give you borderline useless maps meant to confuse you.
+And, in further support of the tour guide mafia, the rangers at the visitors center are unhelpful, unfriendly, and give you borderline useless maps meant to confuse you.
 Don’t be deterred.
 If you prefer to explore on your own and don’t mind getting a bit lost from time to time, you’ll have no problem hiking Khao Sok without a guide.

 Don’t be a blood donor to the leeches in Khao Sok